cyradotpink/influencer/README.md

 OBS WebSocket CLI and Rust library.

+## Motivation

-I made this because OBS hotkeys don't work globally on Wayland (yet).
-With this tool, I can register command-executing system shortcuts as a workaround.
+OBS hotkeys don't work globally on Wayland (yet).
+With this tool, you can register command-executing system shortcuts as a workaround.

 ## CLI Usage

 Run `influencer help`.
 The CLI describes itself relatively well.
 Currently, you can send a request (and receive the response) or receive events.
+An interactive mode may be added in the future.
 See [OBS's documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) for a lists of request/event types.

 ### Examples
 ```sh